Legalcomplex/Legalpioneer/README.md

 - Size in terms of personnel
 - Financial data where available

-This dataset is intended for researchers, legal professionals, and industry analysts who are interested in the legal process industry's landscape.
+This dataset is intended for students, researchers, entrepreneurs, legal professionals, and industry analysts who are interested in the legal process industry's landscape.

 ## Data Dictionary

 For a understanding of each field within the CSV file, please refer to the `data_dictionary.md` file included in this repository.
 The data dictionary outlines every column in the dataset, its data type, and a description of what each entry represents.
-Remember, 'Legal Tech' is in the eye of the beholder.
+Note that 'Legal Tech' is in the eye of the beholder.
 Check the [FAQ](https://legalpioneer.org/faq) on Legalpioneer.org for some background.

 ## Usage